drodbar/kubectl-exec-user/README.md

 ## Overview

 Exec as a specified user into a Kubernetes container.
-It has been tested on a kubernetes cluster v1.14.0.
+It has been tested on a kubernetes cluster versions v1.14.x and 1.16.10

 It works by creating a pod on the same node as the container and mounting the docker socket into this container.
 The container runs the docker application which has access to the hosts containers and is able to use the exec command with the user flag.